drazzam/t3meta/README.md

 The methodological foundations of T3-Meta draw from:

 - Hernán MA, Robins JM.
-Using Big Data to Emulate a Target Trial When a Randomized Trial Is Not Available. *Am J Epidemiol*.
-2016.
+Using Big Data to Emulate a Target Trial When a Randomized Trial Is Not Available.
+Am J Epidemiol.
+2016 Apr 15;183(8):758-64. doi: 10.1093/aje/kwv254.
+Epub 2016 Mar 18.
+PMID: 26994063; PMCID: PMC4832051.
-- Turner RM, et al. Predicting the extent of heterogeneity in meta-analysis. *Stat Med*.
-2012.
+- Turner RM, Davey J, Clarke MJ, Thompson SG, Higgins JP.
+Predicting the extent of heterogeneity in meta-analysis, using empirical data from the Cochrane Database of Systematic Reviews.
+Int J Epidemiol.
+2012 Jun;41(3):818-27. doi: 10.1093/ije/dys041.
+Epub 2012 Mar 29.
+PMID: 22461129; PMCID: PMC3396310.
-- Rhodes KM, et al. Predictive distributions were developed for the extent of heterogeneity in meta-analyses of continuous outcome data. *J Clin Epidemiol*.
-2015.
+- Rhodes KM, Turner RM, Higgins JP.
+Predictive distributions were developed for the extent of heterogeneity in meta-analyses of continuous outcome data.
+J Clin Epidemiol.
+2015 Jan;68(1):52-60. doi: 10.1016/j.jclinepi.2014.08.012.
+Epub 2014 Oct 7.
+PMID: 25304503; PMCID: PMC4270451.

 ---